 If you’re not sure either provider is right for you, consider other credit card companies.

 Frequently asked questions

-Will I have issues using an Amex or Discover card in the United States?
+What issues could I have when using an Amex or Discover card in the United States?

-In the United States, Discover is accepted by nearly as many merchants as Visa or Mastercard.
+In the US, Discover is accepted by nearly as many merchants as Visa or Mastercard.
 Amex is less widely accepted because of the company’s higher processing fees.
 Still, you probably will have little trouble using it with major businesses.